 10. When to See a Vet Immediately

-Contact your vet urgently if your cat:
+Contact your vet urgently (or an emergency clinic) if your cat:

 - Stops eating for more than 24 hours

-- Develops severe lethargy or collapse
+- Has seizures, severe confusion, or sudden collapse

 11. Frequently Asked Questions (FAQs)